Military Award Ceremony Indoors

 less likely to receive corrective training or a negative counseling statement with fewer relationship problems due to anger, disconnection, and accelerated risk.

-After Connect, members who previously considered suicide were
+After Core Connections, members who previously considered suicide were

 5x